-As a result of the industry's move to liberalise medical requirements for increasingly higher amounts and at the reinsurers request, iA is introducing the concept of "stacking" life insurance amounts.
+As a result of the industry's move towards accelerated underwriting and the liberalization of medical requirements at higher amounts and at the reinsurers request, iA has introduced the concept of "stacking" life insurance amounts.

-This concept applies to clients between the ages of 15 and 50 and is based on the sum of all life insurance amounts pending and issued, with all companies in the last 12 months.
-For cases where the cumulative life insurance amount exceeds \$2,000,000, a blood profile (including a urine test) and vital signs are now required.
+This concept applies to clients between the ages of 15 and 50 and is based on the TOTAL of all life insurance amounts pending and in force, with ALL companies in the last 12 months.
+For cases where the cumulative total of life insurance exceeds \$2,000,000, a blood profile (including a urine test) and vital signs are now required.